Vinayakdata/Vinayakdata/README.md

 ## ⚡ Machine Learning Enthusiast ⚡

 ### Who am I ?
 I am VINAYAK SINGH.
 I am a final year undergraduate at KIIT Deemed to be University.
-Currently working as SDE Intern at GE Healthcare in the domain of data pipelines by using the power of Kafka and Flink.
+Currently working as SDE Intern at GE Healthcare in the domain of data pipelines by using the power of Kafka, Flink Prometheus, Grafana, Helm, Docker and Kubernetes.
 Previously, I have completed my internship at various tech firms such as Siemens, Glosty.club and CLuzters.ai in the domain of Data Science.
-IN terms of research I have published 15+ research articles in various international conferences and SCI journals.
+IN terms of research I have published 15+ research articles in various international conferences and SCI journals with 50+ citations.
 I am having deep knowledge of Machine Learning, Deep Learning, Data Analytics, Tableau and many more.

 ### 🔭 I’m currently working on
-- Data Pipeline for storing and accessing of the data by using Kafka and Flink
+- Data Pipeline for storing and accessing of the data by using Kafka and Flink.
+- How to deploy data streaming pipelines
+- How to monitor the metrics of streaming on cloud

 ### 🌱 I’m currently learning
 - Kafka
 - Flink
-- GANs and Reinforcement Learning
+- Docker & K8s
 ### 🌱 Languages and Tools:

 #### Programming Languages